 A: “Kaskeses” is generally translated as scales.
-Nonetheless, not all scales are considered kaskeses.
+Nonetheless, not all fish that have scales have kaskeses.
 This is because the Ramban, in his commentary on the Torah tells us “kaskeses” are scales that can be easily removed by hand or with a knife without tearing the skin.
-Scales that are embedded in a fish (or are not visible to the naked eye) are not “kaskeses”.
-The Ramban’s definition is universally accepted, and in fact the Rema rules that those scales that cannot be easily removed (according to the parameters that will be discussed below) cannot be called “kaskeses”.
+Scales that are embedded in a fish (or are not visible to the naked eye (Aruch HaShulchan 83:15) are not “kaskeses”.
+The Ramban’s definition is universally accepted, and in fact the Rema (Yoreh Deah 83:1) rules that those scales that cannot be easily removed (according to the parameters discussed below) cannot be called “kaskeses”.

-Q: I heard there a several different scientific classifications of scales.
+Q: I heard there are several different scientific classifications of scales.
 Which are kaskeses?

 A: Though scientists categorize scales by certain characteristics, the Torah is only concerned with whether or not a scale can be easily removed without tearing the skin, irrespective of its shape, color or size.
-From the Torah’s perspective, the various scientific classifications of scales are irrelevant.
-Statements made by certain “experts” about certain types of scales always being kosher are not true.
+From the Torah’s perspective, the various classifications of scales are irrelevant.
+Statements by certain “experts” about various types of scales always being kosher are not true.

 Q: What are some examples of fish with scales that are not kosher?

-A: To check if a fish is kosher, one must ascertain that its scales could be properly removed.
-Scales are attached on the side to the fish on that side of the scale which is closer to the head and are not attached on the other side of the scale which is closer to the tail.
-To remove the scales, one must grasp that side that is not attached and gently pluck it off from the side of the fish.
+A: To check if a fish is kosher, one must ascertain that scales can be properly removed.
+Kaskeses are attached on the side of the fish closer to the head and are not attached on the side closer to the tail.
+To remove it, one must grasp the side that is not attached and gently pluck it from the side of the fish.
 If removing the scale did not damage the skin, then the fish is kosher.

 A: You cannot!
 Even if the fish is halibut, whitefish or carp (all kosher fish), once the skin is removed it is impossible to identify, and it cannot be assumed to be kosher.
-In determining the kosher status of fish, identifying the species is critical.
+In determining the kosher status of fish, identity is critical.